 A person is required to make a report if the person has reasonable cause to believe that an adult was a victim of abuse or neglect as a child and the person determines in good faith that disclosure of the information is necessary to protect the health and safety of another child or an elderly or disabled person.

-[For parental notification requirements regarding an allegation of educator misconduct with a student, see FFF.]
+[For parental notification requirements regarding an allegation of misconduct with a student, see FFF.]

 Oral Reports